julianlam/feps/fep/d556/fep-d556.md

 Some differences between the Mastodon implementation and this proposal include:

-* Mastodon returns the Server Actor with the same `rel` as a user actor ("self").
 * It does not support standard [WebFinger] filtering by `rel`.

-The `subject` is the Mastodon-specific account URI for the server-level actor rather than the [ActivityPub] actor URI.
+* The `subject` is the Mastodon-specific account URI for the server-level actor rather than the [ActivityPub] actor URI.

+Since no user-related actor link is provided for the server resource, the `self` `rel` value can be used without ambiguity

 ## Related Proposals